 At the end of the day, weight loss and weight gain are all about caloric intake.
 If you have too many servings of protein powder per day – or any other kind of food or whey protein supplements – your overall calorie intake might go up, which can in turn cause you to gain weight.
 If you're looking to maintain or lose weight, stick to the recommended daily serving for your blend.

 Most importantly, your weight depends primarily on the quantity and quality of the whole foods you eat throughout the day alongside your high-quality protein.
-Research indicates that consuming excessive amounts of processed foods can lead to weight gain.
+Research indicates that consuming excessive amounts of processed foods and inappropriate timing of meals can lead to weight gain.
 With careful monitoring of your daily diet plan, you can ensure you're getting enough grams of protein to help with muscle building without adding excessive body fat.

-Whey protein, whether consumed in foods or a healthy protein powder mix, will not cause an increase in weight or fat.
-However, if you consume more calories than you burn – whether those calories are from whey protein shakes, or any other types of whey protein – your body will store the excess energy.
-The place you put that energy as weight depends on several factors, including your age, gender and genetics.
+Whey protein, whether consumed in foods or a healthy protein powder mix, will not cause an increase in weight or fat unless supplement practices exceed overall daily caloric needs.
+As mentioned earlier, if you consume more calories than you burn – whether those calories are from whey protein shakes, or any other types of whey protein – your body will store the excess energy.
+The regional distribution of fat when gaining weight depends on several factors, including your age, gender and genetics.
 Most people typically lose weight around their midsection last and add it there first.

 Working out, whether done via resistance training or cardio exercise, is an important part of controlling your weight.
 Resistance training will not only help you burn calories, it provides numerous health benefits like improved endurance and strength as well as an increase in muscle mass.